DOI-OS-ORDA/uptime/README.md

 ## Running the server (Unix / macOS)

-To run the site locally, first clone the repository, `cd` into the folder, then run:
+To run the site locally, first clone the repository, `cd` into the folder.
+Then, run a simple HTTP server to serve this directory.
+If you have Python 3 installed, run the following (your command may use either `python` or `python3`:

 ```sh
 python3 -m http.server
 ```

 This will run a simple server to serve the static page.
-Visit localhost:8000 to see the page.
+Visit http://localhost:8000/ to see the page.

 ### Adding log data

-If you need log data, just run the following lines to simulate some uptime and downtime.
+If you need log data, just run the following to simulate some uptime and downtime.

 ```sh
 count=60